The Mysterious Cities of Gold

 Synopsis

 The series is a mix of ancient South American history, archaeology, and science fiction.
-The travellers encounter the Maya, Inca, and Olmecs during their journey.
-They discover many lost technological wonders of the Mu Empire, including a solar powered ship (the Solaris) and The Golden Condor, a huge solar-powered ornithopter (mechanical bird), capable of traveling considerable distances under the sun’s power alone.
-They are constantly pursued by antagonists Gomez and Gaspard, who are also in search of the Cities of Gold.
+The travelers encounter the Maya, Inca, and Olmecs during their journey.
+They discover many lost technological wonders of the Mu Empire, including a solar-powered ship (the Solaris) and the Golden Condor, a huge solar-powered ornithopter (mechanical bird) capable of traveling considerable distances under the sun’s power alone.
+They are constantly pursued by antagonists Gómez and Gaspard, who are also in search of the Cities of Gold.

 Main Video